 Definition of Cost Volume Profit Analysis (CVP Analysis)

-The cost accounting method which looks over the impact on the operating profit due to the varying levels of volume and the costs is known as the cost volume Profit analysis or CVP analysis and also break-even analysis which determines a break-even point for cost structures with different sales volumes that will help managers in making economic decisions for short term.
+Cost Volume Profit Analysis (CVP) looks at the impact on the operating profit due to the varying levels of volume and the costs and determines a break-even point for cost structures with different sales volumes that will help managers in making economic decisions for short term.

 - Cost Volume Profit Analysis includes the analysis of sales price, fixed costs, variable costs, the number of goods sold and how it affects the profit of the business.